 What is Ankylosing Spondylitis?

-Ankylosing Spondylitis (Bechterew’s disease or Marie Struempell disease as it is also known) is a form of chronic, degenerative arthritis that affects the spine and sacroiliac joints and often other joints of the body.
+Ankylosing Spondylitis, Bechterew’s disease or Marie Struempell disease is a form of chronic, degenerative arthritis.
+It affects the spine and sacroiliac joints and often other joints of the body.
 The cause is currently unknown although there is a hereditary factor.

 The word ankylosing means fusion and the word spondylitis means inflammation of the joints of the spine.
 Inflammation within the spine and sacroiliac joints develops which also triggers the development of bony growths which often fuse the vertebrae causing pain and stiffness.
 Ankylosing Spondylitis is one of a group of arthritis conditions known as spondyloarthritides, including psoriatic, colitic and reactive arthritis.
 AS can occur in isolation or in conjunction with any of these conditions, as well as Crohn’s disease, psoriasis, and osteoporosis.